freeCodeCamp/freeCodeCamp/guide/english/java/interfaces/index.md

 }
 ```

+Interfaces in Java can inherit multiple classes unlike normal classes which cannot inherit from multiple classes.

 ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":rocket:") <a href='https://repl.it/CIty/0' target='_blank' rel='nofollow'>Run Code</a>

 Whoops, did I forget `next()` ?
 See, since it was a `default` method, I didn't had to provide an implementation at all.
 (Won't work for JDK < 8)